ChrisWesterfield/devEnvironment/README.md

 **Note:** on Windows the adding might not work.
 In this case you need to install the certificate manually.

-**Note 2:** On Firefox for Windows the Certificate must be installed manually!
+**Note 2:** On Firefox the Certificate must be installed manually as Firefox has it's own Certificate Registry and does not use the OS builtin routines!!

 ### 6. enter vagrant environment